KamilLelonek/yaml-elixir/README.md

 %{"prod" => %{"foo" => [{"bar", "foo"}, {"foo", "bar"}]}}
 ```

-Note that due to a quirk in how `yamerl` parses Yaml documents, using the flow style with
+Note that due to a quirk in how `yamerl` parses YAML documents, using the flow style with
 this tag will not work.
 Do not expect your document to be processed if you write your
-yaml like this:
+YAML like this:

 ```yaml
 prod: